gelement-com/senfi-node/README.md

 # Senfi Node.js Library

-The Senfi Node library provides convenient access to the Senfi API from applocations in server-side Javascript
+The Senfi Node library provides convenient access to the Senfi API from applications in server-side Javascript

 ## Documentation